-A Knowledge Criteria 1 Knowledge of the function s of heliport safety department
+A Knowledge Criteria 1 Knowledge of the functions of heliport safety department

-2 Knowledge of heliport Safety Management Systems 3 Knowledge of the regulation requirements in heliports safety and quality management 4 Knowledge of the Heliport Operation Manual and Standard Operation Procedures 5 Knowledge of Regulatory framework (KSA Civil Aviation Law, GACARs & ACs etc.) 6 Knowledge of State Safety Program and Heliport SMS 7 Knowledge of relevant ICAO Annex, Manuals and Docs 8 Knowledge of Heliport Certification Process 9 Knowledge of process of change management in Heliports 10 Knowledge of regulatory compliance and enforcement process В Performance Criteria 1 Responsible individual and focal point for the development and maintenance of an 2 effective safety management system 2 Ensure that processes needed for the SMS are established, implemented and maintained 3 4 Reportable directly to the Accountable Executive on the performance of the SMS 5 Ensure safety and quality promotion throughout the organization Ensure and: 3 (i) Facilitate hazard identification, risk analysis, and management; (j) Monitor the implementation and functioning of the safety management system, including the necessary safety actions; (k) Manage the safety reporting system of the heliport; (l) Provide periodic reports on safety performance; (m) Facilitate maintenance of safety management documentation for various areas; (n) Facilitate safety management training and ensure that it meets acceptable standards; (o) Provide advice on safety matters and initiate and participate in internal occurrence/ accident investigations; (p) Analyze audit findings and inspection reports as and when received and initiate corrective actions on them related to safety and quality (q) Coordinate with state regulator for certification and other safety matters 6 C Develop proactive working relationships with other heliport users Qualification, Experience and Training (Supporting Documents) 1 Curriculum Vitae, Job Description and proof of relevant Qualifications and Experience 2 Details of relevant Trainings 3 Other relevant documents, if requested by GACA.
-Suid for the accumum, if requested by Grief.
+2 Knowledge of heliport Safety Management Systems 3 Knowledge of the regulation requirements in heliports safety and quality management 4 Knowledge of the Heliport Operation Manual and Standard Operation Procedures 5 Knowledge of Regulatory framework (KSA Civil Aviation Law, GACARs & ACs etc.) 6 Knowledge of State Safety Program and Heliport SMS 7 Knowledge of relevant ICAO Annex, Manuals and Docs 8 Knowledge of Heliport Certification Process 9 Knowledge of process of change management in Heliports 10 Knowledge of regulatory compliance and enforcement process В Performance Criteria 1 Responsible individual and focal point for the development and maintenance of an effective safety management system 2 Ensure that processes needed for the SMS are established, implemented and maintained 3 Reportable directly to the Accountable Executive on the performance of the SMS 5 Ensure safety and quality promotion throughout the organization ) Ensure and: (i) Escilitate hereard identification, risk analysis, and management. (i) Facilitate hazard identification, risk analysis, and management; (j) Monitor the implementation and functioning of the safety management system, including the necessary safety actions; (k) Manage the safety reporting system of the heliport; (l) Provide periodic reports on safety performance; (m) Facilitate maintenance of safety management documentation for various areas; (n) Facilitate safety management training and ensure that it meets acceptable standards; (o) Provide advice on safety matters and initiate and participate in internal occurrence/ accident investigations; (p) Analyze audit findings and inspection reports as and when received and initiate corrective actions on them related to safety and quality (q) Coordinate with state regulator for certification and other safety matters 6 Develop proactive working relationships with other heliport users С Qualification, Experience and Training (Supporting Documents) 1 Curriculum Vitae, Job Description and proof of relevant Qualifications and Experience 2 Details of relevant Trainings 3 Other relevant documents, if requested by GACA.